 - 1 packet of yeast (included in the mix)

-- 6 Tablespoons aquafaba (the water from a can of garbanzo beans)
+- 6 Tablespoons aquafaba (the water from a can of garbanzo beans) or two eggs if you can have them

 - 2 Tbsp olive oil